japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 Job [id] not registered for stage [id] even though that stage was registered for the job
 ```

-Only when there is exactly one job registered for the stage and the stage is in RUNNING state (in `runningStages` internal registry), xref:scheduler:TaskScheduler.adoc#contract[`TaskScheduler` is requested to cancel the stage's tasks] and <<markStageAsFinished, marks the stage finished>>.
+Only when there is exactly one job registered for the stage and the stage is in RUNNING state (in `runningStages` internal registry), scheduler:TaskScheduler.md#contract[`TaskScheduler` is requested to cancel the stage's tasks] and <<markStageAsFinished, marks the stage finished>>.

 NOTE: failJobAndIndependentStages uses <<jobIdToStageIds, jobIdToStageIds>>, <<stageIdToStage, stageIdToStage>>, and <<runningStages, runningStages>> internal registries.